-See link to the DUTCH TRANSLATION of this pattern below.
+NOTE: See link to a DUTCH TRANSLATION of this pattern is found below.

 - worsted-weight yarn.
 I used chocolate brown and small amount of white but you can use whatever yarn you like as size is not important.

 - Choose a hooks size for a nice tight-ish stitch.
 I used F hook

 - various color embroidery floss

 - satin ribbon for bow

 NOTE: When working in rounds, I mark the end of each round with a piece of contrasting yarn and move it as I complete each round.

 Starting at the bottom of the egg

 Rnd 6: sc in each sc around; increasing in every 4th sc.
 (30 sc)

 Rnd 7-8: work even for two rounds (30 sc)